jbmagination/ac/README.md

 City Folk for Wii and Wild World for DS have the exact same music.

-New Horizons will play the theme on loop until New Horizons is released or a cartridge/ROM is dumped and leaked.
+Some of New Horizons music has been leaked.
+Until it comes out officially, the trailer theme will play for hours that haven't been leaked yet.
+Keep in mind some of New Horizons music will be extremely low quality.

 ## Regarding other games
 Happy Home Designer will play the music of your choice for day and night cycles.
 Weather and holidays are not considered in this game.